PApostol/TFLMonitor/README.md

 ## TFL Monitor

 Monitors the status of all TFL underground and overground lines for a given time period and logging interval.
-Plots findings on bar plot.
+Plots and updates figure every hour.

 Developed and tested on Ubuntu 18.04.
 Made with: